SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz NV8600.md

 ### TX NetCCU Logbook Page

-Thispage displays the **NetCCU Logbook Table**,an ordered list of events that concern the transmitter's unit.
+This page displays the **NetCCU Logbook Table**, an ordered list of events that concern the transmitter's unit.
 These can be faults, warnings or information from the unit itself.
 The list has a limit of 255 events.

 To access the logbook configuration, click the **NetCCU **Lb** Conf** page button.

 ### OST Logbook Page

-Thispage displays the **OST Logbook Table**,an ordered list of events that concern the transmitter's output (Ost) stage.
+This page displays the **OST Logbook Table**, an ordered list of events that concern the transmitter's output (Ost) stage.
 These can be faults, warnings, or information from the OST itself.
 The list has a limit of 255 events.

 To access the logbook configuration, click the **OST Lb Conf** page button.

 ### Exciter Unit Page

-Thispage displays three tables: the **Product Information Table,** the **Exciter Status Table** and the **Identification State Table.**
+This page displays three tables: the **Product Information Table,** the **Exciter Status Table** and the **Identification State Table.**

 Via the **Exciter Commands** page button, you can set commands to configure the exciter unit.